Bob Bahlmann is the executive director of the education non-profit Explore the Outdoors and has written a series on wilderness survival.

 Unless a person is extremely allergic to one of these plants, contact with them is usually not life-threatening, but they can make you pretty miserable.

-Many plants are poisonous if eaten.
-We won’t talk about them in this article but a good rule to follow is that you shouldn’t eat any wild plant unless you know for certain that it is safe.
+Additionally, many innocuous-looking plants are poisonous if eaten.
+While it's outside the scope of this article, good rule to follow is that you shouldn’t eat any wild plant unless you know for certain that it is safe.

 Let's first take a look at plants that actually have the word “poison” in their name.
-Poison Ivy, Poison Oak, and Poison Sumac.
-All three of these plants secrete a fluid that irritates the skin of animals.
+Poison ivy, poison oak, and poison sumac all secrete a fluid that irritates the skin of animals.
 The fluid is called urushiol oil and is very potent.

 According to the Poison Ivy, Oak & Sumac Information Center, urushiol is so powerful that 1/4 ounce of this oil is enough to cause a rash on every person on earth.
 As many as 500 people could be itching from the amount of oil that would cover the head of a pin.

-Even dead plants can cause a rash.
-The oil can stay active for as long as five years.
+The oil can stay active for as long as five years, which means that even dead plants can cause a rash.

 Sensitivity to urushiol can develop at any time.
 Even if you touched one of these plants and didn’t have a reaction, the next time you touch it, you might feel the pain.